Anastasia-Labs/aiken-design-patterns/README.md

    input arguments, and `b` is the type of output arguments.
 3. The script context.

-It validates that first the puropse os withdrawal, and that given the list of inputs, the provided function yields identical outputs.
+It validates that the puropse is withdrawal, and that given the list of inputs, the provided function yields identical outputs as the ones provided via the redeemer.